Vincentvanleeuwen/Vincentvanleeuwen/README.md

 <div>
 I'm a <b>JavaScript developer</b> that creates websites, web apps and apps!

-I'm currently working at Momkai after graduating cum laude on my Bachelors Communication & Multimedia Design at the Amsterdam University of Applied Sciences.
-Here I was taught to look at the web from the angle of a UX Designer.
+I'm currently working at MyParcel as a Junior Frontend Developer

 I strive for <b>accessibility</b> for everyone.